Synbios/is27/README.md

 The test uses the class definition to wrap the test code so it can be reused.
 The makefile makes it relatively easy to run.

 Ideally, I'd like to run the test against some known data from a calendar.
 However, I cannot find them, so the data are generated from a known date.
 Another approach is to save the correct output once, so in the future, if we need to modify the code we can regenerate the data and compare it to the one we saved.

+The solution also checks for timeout.
+This kind of calculations should only take a small amount of time.

 Also please note that the script does not test the years before A.D.
 1. This is because the 4-digit year is only used for years in A.D.
 When someone wants to calculate the result